naichenzhao/Confocal-Rendering/README.md

 1. `threshold_yen()` to differentiate the structure from the background of the image.
 Initially I tried using Otsu thresholding, but in the end, it seemed Yen worked better.
 2. `closing()` function to help join any small gaps left by the thresholding.
 3. `skeletonize()` the image.
 Since this software is primarily built for testing wireframe structures and we are mainly focused on seeing how the shape changes, this helps isolate just the features of the image.
+This is only done if ``-skeletonize`` is set to True
 4. `dilation()` the skeleton to make the image thicker.
 This helps to actually give depth to the image and lets different layers better mesh together.
 We also assume the beams of the structure are of similar withs, so this helps ensure consistency between the sizing of each of the sturcture's rods.
+This is only done if ``-skeletonize`` is set to True.

 Then, the images are stacked into a 3D numpy array.

 ## Model Generation